Julia Markovich, LCSW

 Harm OCD

-• Intrusive thoughts: "What if I lose control and stab someone?"
-"What if I hurt my child?"
-"What if I push someone in front of a train?"
+• Intrusive thoughts like, “What if I lose control and hurt someone?” or “What if I push my child?”

-• High levels of guilt and shame: Because these thoughts are ego-dystonic (meaning they go against the person's core values), they can lead to intense emotional pain.
+• High levels of guilt and shame because these thoughts go against the person’s core values and sense of self

-• Fear of hurting loved ones (e.g., partner, child, parent)
+• Fear of accidentally hurting loved ones—like a partner, child, or parent

 • Fear of losing control and acting violently